megler/Day67-69-RESTful-Blog/README.md

 ## Overview

+You can see a working copy at [Changelog](https://marceia-flask-blog.herokuapp.com/) **NOTE:** Site is on a free Heroku server.
+Give it a minute to spin up and start.

 This application started exploring [Flask Blueprints](https://hackersandslackers.com/flask-blueprints) and the [application factory](https://hackersandslackers.com/flask-application-factory).
 While this creates a more complex application with a lot of moving parts, in the end the code is more encapsulated and easier to scale.